helena-intel/openvino/docs/install_guides/installing-openvino-windows.md

    ![](../img/DeviceDriverVersion.PNG)

 You are done updating your device driver and are ready to use your GPU.
-Proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.
+Proceed to the <a href="#get-started">Get Started</a> guide to get started with running code samples and demo applications.

 ### <a name="hddl-myriad"></a> Optional: Additional Installation Steps for the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs